-It is not always clear when to begin treatment, and not every consultant feels that every patient needs to be treated.
-However more and more there is a move towards aggressive treatment.
-This is something that has to be discussed with the doctors treating you.
-It is different in every case.
+It is not always clear when to begin birdshot treatment.
+However, there is an increasing move towards actively treating birdshot when it is diagnosed.
+This is something that has to be discussed with the doctors treating you because it is different in every case.

-When treatment is decided upon, the following types of drugs can be used to treat birdshot depending on its severity and depending on how the individual reacts to the chosen drugs.
-They are listed in order of what is most commonly tried first.
+When treatment is decided upon, there is a range of medications used to treat birdshot.
+Choice of medications depends on the severity of your birdshot and on how you respond to the medications.
+They are listed in the order of what is most commonly tried first.

-Ciclosporin and Tacrolimus are T-Cell/calcineurin inhibitors, commonly used to treat Birdshot.
-These may be effective as single drug therapy, but some patients will require combination therapy with an antimetabolite from the group above and possibly low dose steroid as well.
-It has been found that tacrolimus may work when a patient fails therapy with cyclosporine.
+Ciclosporin and tacrolimus may be effective on their own for treating birdshot, but some patients will also require an immunosuppressant from the first group and possibly low dose steroid as well.
+Tacrolimus may work when ciclosporin has not.

-Infliximab (Remicade) and Adalimumbab (Humira) are biologics, given by infusion or injection.
-These can be known as TNF antagonists or anti TNFs (Tumour Necrosis Factor) and may be used in cases where the antimetabolites and T-cell inhibitors have failed to be effective, or side effects have made their use difficult.
-Infliximab is given through iv infusion and adalimumab by self injection every two weeks.
-These agents are expensive and rheumatologists may have to present a special case to get their patient’s treatment funded.
+Infliximab (Remicade) and adalimumab (Humira) are biologics, given by infusion or injection.
+They are also known as Tumour Necrosis Factor alpha (TNF-α) inhibitors or antagonists.
+They may be used when medications from the first two groups of immunosuppressants have either failed to be effective, or if side-effects have made their use difficult.
+Infliximab is given by intravenous (into a vein) infusion (slow injection) and adalimumab treatment is by self-injection under the skin every two weeks.
+These newer medications are expensive and, depending on your country’s funding arrangements, your doctors may have to present a special case to get funding for them.

 Steroids can be injected into the eye (intraocular) or around the eye (periocular).
 These can be effective ways of treating inflammation at the back (posterior chamber) of the eye and for treating macular oedema.